Slides 📊

 We have now developed the complete foundation for simple linear regression: model fitting, assumption checking, and statistical inference for model parameters.
-This final chapter completes our regression toolkit by addressing three critical questions that arise in practical applications: How do we make predictions with appropriate uncertainty quantification?
-When can we trust our inference procedures despite violations of the normality assumption?
-How do we apply these methods to solve real-world problems?
+This final chapter completes our regression toolkit by addressing two critical questions:

-This chapter represents the culmination of our statistical journey through STAT 350, bringing together concepts from descriptive statistics, probability, sampling distributions, and inference into a comprehensive framework for understanding relationships between quantitative variables.
+This chapter represents the culmination of our statistical journey through STAT 350, bringing together concepts from descriptive statistics, probability, sampling distributions, and inference into a comprehensive framework.

 Road Map 🧭